Anthidium manicatum: Late male sperm precedence

 Apparently, no selection pressure exists on males of A. manicatum to be the first to copulate, hence no (or very little) selection pressure arises for them to emerge before females.
-This is due to the females' polyandrous behaviour, and can also be attributed to a phenomenon called "late male sperm precedence".
+This is due to the females' polyandrous behaviour, and can also be attributed to the phenomenon of late male sperm precedence.

 Patterns of sperm use by the females determine the benefits of resource defence for males.
 If the female uses only the sperm from her first copulation in a breeding season, then selection will not favor the 'sit-and-wait' strategy of resource defence for the males over strategies that are pre-emptive, such as patrolling nest sites.
 However, if delayed mating can still ensure a high probability of procreating, then the resource defence strategy will be favoured.

-'Late male sperm precedence', or LMSP, is an experimental situation in which two males mate in sequence with a female and the second male will hold paternity of over 50% of the female's offspring.
+Late male sperm precedence is an experimental situation in which two males mate in sequence with a female and the second male will hold paternity of over 50% of the female's offspring.
 Although females do have a spermatheca for long-term sperm storage, more recent mates tend to father the brood she produces.
 This phenomenon might be caused by a variety of mechanisms, including sperm digestion or removal by the female, removal by the next male, or stratification of sperm from different males in the sperm storage organ of the female (i.e. the last sperm in is the first to come out).
 Studies have shown that A. manicatum males that copulate late in a sequence have a greater than average chance of paternity of the female's eggs.
 Late male sperm precedence may have fostered the evolution of resource defence in A. manicatum males.

 Diet and foraging behavior

-A. manicatum bees consume the pollen from flowers of varying families.
+A. manicatum bees consume pollen from flowers of various families.
 They are thus considered to be generalists.
-They visit garden flowers and weeds, preferring blue flowers that have long throats with Old World origins.
-Both males and females can maintain a precise static hover near flowers similar to flies in the family Syrphidae.
+They visit garden flowers and weeds, preferring blue flowers with long throats and Old World origins.
+Both males and females can maintain a precise static hover near flowers, similar to flies in the family Syrphidae.